Bringing Home the Birkin: My Life in Hot Pursuit of the World’s Most Coveted Handbag

 Everything at Hermès is expensive.
 Like: a scarf at $725.
 Or a leather shoulder bag at $6,500.
 The datebook Jane Birkin used?
 It now costs $1,025.

 The Birkin bag, however, was in another league.
 Not only was it expensive, you couldn’t get one.
 Why?
 Oh, because each bag required 48 hours of craftsmanship.
 You know: "This isn’t a bag, it’s a work of art."

 Demand soon outstripped supply.

-Our good fortune: Michael Tonello is a delightful writer, and “Bringing Home the Birkin: My Life in Hot Pursuit of the World’s Most Coveted Handbag” is one of the most enjoyable books I’ve read in years.
+Michael Tonello is a delightful writer, and “Bringing Home the Birkin: My Life in Hot Pursuit of the World’s Most Coveted Handbag” is drop-dead funny and enjoyable.
 (To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.)

 Tonello’s outrageous story as a Birkin buyer — and reseller, or, as he liked to think of himself, “leather liason” — began with him living on Cape Cod and jetting off to exotic destinations for fashion shoots “with a can of hairspray and a powder puff.”
 He gets an assignment in Barcelona.
 He falls in love with the city.
 And moves there.

 Money, how to make it.
 He took one of his scarves — purchased years earlier for $99 at Ralph Lauren — and sold it on eBay for $430.
 He sold a Truman Capote first edition for $1,000.
 He saw the excitement on an eBay board for Hermès scarves, so he sold one of his for a $400 profit.